-Yes there is plant sex, at least in accordance with the same manner that we perceive sexuality in humans.
+Yes, there is plant sex, at least in accordance with the same manner that we perceive sexuality in humans.

-Within the same reproductive organ called flower in angiospermous plants, there may be separate tissues which perform functions similar to the sexual organs in humans.
+Within the same reproductive organ called flower in angiospermous plants, there may be separate tissues that perform functions similar to the sexual organs in humans.
 These are the stamen and the pistil.
-The stamen is commonly referred to as the flower's male part while the pistil is the female part.
+The stamen is commonly referred to as the flower’s male part while the pistil is the female part.

 Such a flower in which both the stamen and the pistil are present is called perfect or bisexual.
-Plants bearing perfect flowers only are called hermaphrodytes, such as most cereals, beans, peas and the solanaceous plants.
-Otherwise if the flower has only one reproductive part, it is called imperfect or unisexual.
+Plants bearing perfect flowers only are called hermaphrodytes, such as most cereals, beans, peas, and solanaceous plants.
+Otherwise, if the flower has only one reproductive part, it is called imperfect or unisexual.
 Unisexual flowers are of two kinds.
 The stamen-bearing flowers are called staminate flowers while the pistil-bearing flowers are called pistillate flowers.
 These two flower variants are commonly referred to as male and female flowers, respectively.

-In plant species called monoecious, both the staminate and pistillate flowers occur within a single plant.
-These may consist of separate individual flowers, as in botlle gourd (Lagenaria siceraria), squash (Cucurbita maxima) and other cucurbits.
+In-plant species called monoecious, both the staminate and pistillate flowers occur within a single plant.
+These may consist of separate individual flowers, as in botlle gourd (Lagenaria siceraria), squash (Cucurbita maxima), and other cucurbits.

 In dioecious plants, the staminate and pistillate flowers are borne on different individual plants.
 Exemplified by the date palm (Phoenix dactylifera), there are male and there are female plants in the same way that there are human males and females.

 Date palm exemplifies a phenomenon where plant sex is often meant to refer to the kinds, or genders, of organisms performing distinct reproductive functions.